snmember/LAGAN/README.md

 Then you have to download the lagan.cpp and include it into your CMakeLists.txt

-After compiling you can use LAGAN by calling ./lagan -q --insert seed length (optional)-- pathtofile1 pathtofile2
+After compiling you can use LAGAN by calling:  ./lagan -q --insert seed length (optional)-- pathtofile1 pathtofile2